Whether you’re vegetarian or not, you’ll LOVE this vegetarian poutine made with rich mushroom gravy and served over baked french fries.

 - 1 teaspoon whole black peppercorns

-- Bake the fries according to the directions on the package.
+- Bake or air fry the fries according to the directions on the package.

 - While the fries cook, prepare the gravy: Heat the oil in a large, deep-sided saute pan.
-Add the onions and cook 5 minutes, or until they begin to brown.
-Add the mushrooms and cook for 3 minutes, or until they soften.
+Add the onions and cook 5 minutes, or until they begin to soften.
+Add the mushrooms and cook for 3 minutes, or until they soften and the color deepens.
 Add the garlic and peppercorns; cook 1 minute.

-- Deglaze the pan with white wine, scraping up any browned bits that are stuck to the bottom of the pan.
+- Deglaze the pan with white wine (or water), scraping up any browned bits that are stuck to the bottom of the pan.
 Add the vegetable stock and sage.
-Simmer over low heat for 10 minutes.
+Simmer over low heat for 10 minutes, until thickened.

 - Add the fries to a bowl or serving dish.
 Toss with cheese curds.
 Pour gravy over top.
 If desired, top with some of the mushrooms and onions that were strained from the gravy.

 Nutrition information is based on Alexia House Cut Fries with Sea Salt

 Amount Per Serving Calories 370Total Fat 18.1gFiber 3.9gProtein 10.2g